mmulholl/testspringgit/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Suggest an idea for this project
+about: Suggest an ehancemnt for Microclimate

 ---

-**Is your feature request related to a problem?
-Please describe.**
-A clear and concise description of what the problem is.
-Ex.
-I'm always frustrated when [...]
+We are constantly enhancing our product, please ensure you are running the latest Microclimate version before opening a feature request.
+Details can be found here: https://microclimate-dev2ops.github.io/

+Please be clear and concise, and provide examples and screenshots where appropriate.

+**What version of Microclimate are you using?**

+**Are you running Microclimate locally or on IBM Cloud private?**

-**Describe the solution you'd like**
+**Describe the enhancement:**
-A clear and concise description of what you want to happen.

-**Describe alternatives you've considered**
-A clear and concise description of any alternative solutions or features you've considered.

-**Additional context**
-Add any other context or screenshots about the feature request here.
+**How important is this enhancement to you:**
+Essential,important,nice to have,just a suggestion?